 Cheap TVs use black frame insertion (BFI) to call a 60Hz panel 120Hz, and some use two/three BFIs and claim 180/240Hz.
 Not good – turn it off except where the content can accommodate it.

-Better TVs start with a more expensive 100/120Hz panel and use frame interpolation (AI) to estimate the frame insertion content using the last frame and the next.
+Better TVs start with a more expensive 100/120Hz panel and use a mix of BFI and frame interpolation (AI) to estimate the frame insertion content using the last frame and the next.
 These are wrongly called 200/240Hz.

 ART Gallery or other content